bclarksoftware/RayTracer/README.txt

  * Class:  CPE 473              *
  *===============================

-COMPLETENESS OF PROGRAM 3:
+COMPLETENESS OF PROGRAM 4b:
- - Triangles Complete
- - Reflections Complete
- - Refractions Complete

- - NOTE: Multiple light sources are not working currently
+ - Need to transform bounding boxes and use BVH to compute shadows.

 HOW TO COMPILE:
    1. Set 'EIGEN3_INCLUDE_DIR' environment variable to point